SinglePages/NeuralNetworks/Sections/04-SingleNeuron.m4.md

 **For this model, we want to find parameters $w_k$ and $b$ such that the neuron outputs $\hat y^{(i)} \approx y^{(i)}$ for any input.** Before we discuss optimization we should take a moment to code up this single neuron model.

-Before we continue I should show a more common representation of a neuron model.
-The image above separates the linear and activation components, but it is more common to show them together in a single node.
+(Below is a more common representation of a neuron model.
+The image above separates the linear and activation components into distinct nodes, but it is more common to show them together as below.)

 ![A neuron model.](img/Neuron.svg)